 Pack a Healthy Hydration Stash

 Enjoying local drinks and cuisine of wherever you're traveling to is more than just a perk of traveling—it's a huge part of the experience!
 And by no means should you feel the need to give up the opportunity to try the delicious new fare.
 To keep your digestive and immune systems happy though, keep some gut-friendly, travel-friendly superfood options handy.
-A great way to achieve this is by packing a Navitas Organics Essential Superfood Blend—perfect mixes of balanced nutrient-dense foods—to make a vitamin-packed drink in a shaker bottle.
-You can also save money and time (not to mention unwanted sugar and fillers) by making your own ready-to-drink lattes with Navitas Organics Superfood Latte Mixes.
-If you have access to hot water (or plant-based milk, if you prefer), simply mix a packet of a Cacao Latte, Matcha Latte or Turmeric Latte with your liquid of choice and enjoy your latte as you carry on with your well-deserved break.
+A great way to achieve this is by packing a Navitas Organics Superfood+ Blends—perfect combinations of balanced, nutrient-dense superfoods—to make a vitamin-packed drink in a shaker bottle.

 …And Maybe Bring a Few Healthy Snacks, Too

 The worst feeling on a trip is feeling starving while not being able to find something to eat.
 Packing a small collection of healthy superfood energy snacks like dried fruit or Power Snacks can sometimes save the day—or at least, save you from hanger—while giving you a quick dose of healthy sustenance that will energize you on both a caloric and nutrient level.